Kurdistan Region national football team: History

+Although Kurdistan is not a member of FIFA or the AFC, Kurdistan has participated various international football tournaments.

-The team played in the 2008 VIVA World Cup for the first time, finishing in the 4th place after a 3–1 loss to Sápmi.
+The Iraq Football Association (IFA) attended a meeting held by the N.F.-Board in June 2006.
+In December 2008, during the 5th General Meeting, Kurdistan was granted full membership to the N.F.-Board and their tournaments.
+The team played in the 2008 VIVA World Cup for the first time, finishing in the fourth place after a 3–1 loss to Sápmi.
 Their first and only win in the 2008 tournament came against Provence.

-In December 2008, during the 5th General Meeting, Kurdistan was granted full membership to the NF Board and was a failed candidate to host the 2010 VIVA World Cup.
-After losing in the final in both the 2009 and 2010 tournaments Kurdistan eventually became champions on home turf in 2012, defeating Northern Cyprus 2–1 in front of 22,000 fans.
+In 2011 the Kurdish team took part the Palestine International Cup and defeated Mauritania and Tunisia U22.
+Kurdistan eventually became champions on home turf in the 2012 Viva World Cup, defeating Northern Cyprus 2–1 in front of 22,000 fans.

+On 9 September 2024, it was announced that Kurdistan had been suspended by CONIFA.

 Official Kurdistan FA Emblem

 The Kurdistan Region FA emblem was designed by Kurdish artist Rawand Sirwan Nawroly (رهوهند سیروان نهورڕۆڵی).
 The emblem represents the Kurdish flag colours, where the red represents the Kurdish Newroz fire.
 The yellow ball represents the Kurdish Sun and the green banner represents the green Kurdistan scenery.